davenquinn/xenoliths/paper/text/chapters/06-modeling.md

 [@Stein1992] for oceanic lithosphere of a given age of oceanic crust.

-We model cooling scenarios for a wide range of underplating times, reflecting the long subduction history of the Farallon plate beneath the central California coast through the Cretaceous and Paleogene.
+We model cooling scenarios for a wide range of underplating times, with the start of subduction ranging from 22 to 80 Ma.
+This reflects the long subduction history of the Farallon plate beneath the central California coast through the Cretaceous and Paleogene.
-In principle, backstepping of the subduction megathrust and underplating of a slice of mantle lithosphere could have occurred at any time during this history.
-However, only the youngest stalled slab models correspond to geodynamic and geological evidence of a specific episode of subduction instability.

-We track a series of scenarios with differently-timed underplating events, with the start of subduction ranging from 22 to 80 Ma.
-These subduction times, T$_\textrm{start}$,  set the beginning of the models shown in @fig:model_tracers|b and are shown in the first panel of
+These subduction times, T$_\textrm{start}$,  set the initial conditions shown in @fig:model_tracers|b and the first panel of
 @fig:model_results|b.
 Each model operates on oceanic crust of the appropriate age for the time of subduction, given the geometry of Farallon plate subduction over the Cretaceous and Paleogene [@Liu2010; @Seton2012].
-As the subduction time moves towards the present, the age of subducted oceanic crust generally decreases, reflecting the approach of the Pacific--Farallon spreading ridge to the western margin of North America.
+As T$_\textrm{start}$ approaches the present, the age of subducted oceanic crust generally decreases, reflecting the approach of the Pacific--Farallon spreading ridge to the western margin of North America.

 Stalled slab scenarios with subduction ages older than 30 Ma simulate rollback during sustained Farallon-plate subduction.
-These are considered geologically improbable, fitting none of our tectonic scenarios, but are included to fully explore the model space between model groups **B** and **C**.
-They are represented with a reduced opacity on @fig:model_tracers|b.
+While backstepping of the subduction megathrust and underplating of a slice of mantle lithosphere could, in principle, occur at any time during subduction, these older stalled-slab models do not correspond to geodynamic and geological evidence of a specific episode of subduction instability.
+Though improbable, these models are included to fully explore the model space between model groups **B** and **C**, and are represented with a reduced opacity on @fig:model_tracers|b.
-In the oldest model with a subduction time of 70 Ma, the oceanic lithosphere is 50 Myr old at the time of subduction (and thus was generated beneath the Pacific--Farallon spreading ridge at 120 Ma).
+In the oldest model with a subduction time of 70 Ma, the oceanic lithosphere is 50 Myr old at the time of subduction.
 At this time, the Shatsky conjugate had already subducted to beneath the Cordilleran interior [@Liu2010] and the Nacimiento belt of the Franciscan was in its later stages of subduction accretion [@Chapman2016a].